cysouw/diathesis/text/c01_introduction.md

 ### *es* Arguments {#sec:intro-es}

 A further kind of utterance-valency argument can be instantiated by *es*, the 3rd person nominative/accusative pronoun in the neuter gender.
 There are various uses of this pronoun that have to be distinguished.
-In the first three uses the pronouns *es* does not have argument-status (viz. phoric, correlative and position-simulating *es*).
-Only the fourth usage of *es* will be counted as an argument (viz. valency-simulating *es*).
+The most obvious use the pronouns *es* is for anaphoric reference (~~phoric~~ *es*).
+However, the next two uses not have argument-status (viz. ~~correlative~~ and ~~position-simulating~~ *es*).
+Most interestingly in the current context, the fourth usage of *es* does not have anaphoric reference, but will still be counted as an argument (viz. ~~valency-simulating~~ *es*).

 First, *es* can be used for anaphoric reference to neuter nouns, as shown in [@next].
 There are various other variants of such ~~phoric~~ usage, for example it also occurs without direct gender agreement [@czicza2014: Ch.
 2].